Introduction

 - A Nordair systems cleanroom cabin With suitably designed filter fan units, this throughput provides the required filter coverage for ISO 7.

-- The exact FFU configuration depends on room geometry, filter coverage and return air flow — this is determined in the design consultation.
+- The exact FFU configuration depends on room geometry, filter coverage, return air flow and the excess flow required for the differential pressure.
+This is determined in the design consultation.

 The key point: The calculation is not complex.
-The errors usually arise not with the formula, but with the assumption of the boundary conditions - incorrect staffing, missing differential pressure buffer, underestimated process particles.【1】【4】
+The errors usually arise not with the formula, but with the assumption of the boundary conditions.
+Incorrect staffing, lack of differential pressure buffer, underestimated process particles.
+Or even oversized guidelines that have been adopted from the wrong context and unnecessarily multiply the plant's energy requirements.

 Figure: One cleanroom cabin by Nordair Systems